deluxiano/militarychess/README.md

 We did research on many similar board games in many different languages(programming language), translate by chatGPt and integrade beatiful code into our frame.

 ### Front end
-Mainly used react.js that we studied this semster, used css and ejs together to create the UI.
-For js, we mainly have the structure under lib directory:
+we mainly have the structure under lib directory:
 -Board.js
 Construct the game board, basic functionality before the game starts, like swap pieces and handle each move.
 -Game.js